How to Turn Your Home into a Rental Property

 1. Check for damages and make repairs

 The first thing you want to do is ensure that your property is in perfect condition to rent.
 That means checking for damages in and out of the house and making necessary repairs.
 Inspect the roofing, plumbing work, toilets, and faucets to detect leakages and signs of water damage.
-You should check your staircase to ensure the handrails are safe and sturdy, and where needed, install new key clamp fittings
+You should check your staircase to ensure the handrails are safe and sturdy.
+Also, check and where needed, install new key clamp fittings

 1. Get the necessary permits